-2. Don’t forget to bring all the promised equipment and the original receipt (if you got it)
+2. Don’t forget to bring all the promised equipment and any original receipts

 3. Be kind and polite.

 4. Give the buyer a chance to ride the bike.
-No worries about run-aways, we got the deposit ;)
+No worries about run-aways, we have the deposit ;)

-5. You probably used the bike for a while, so you know everything about it.
-Explain everything they need to know and give them a head start ☺
+5. You probably know the bike best, so explain everything they need to know and give them a head start ☺

-6. If you got the skills and tools, help them adjust the bike (e.g. saddle height) to their needs.
+6. If you have the skills and tools, help them adjust the bike (e.g. saddle height) to their needs.

 The easiest (and probably also the nicest) thing on the whole process.
 You don’t need to do anything, we will automatically send the money you asked for (less the fees you may have accrued for extra promotion and services) to the bank account you entered in the beginning.
-The transaction usually takes 2-3 working days.
+The transaction is processed rapidly, and usually takes 2-3 working days.